Everything you need to know about Sober October Australia

 Create a fundraiser to support charities

-Launch a crowdfunding page to help keep you on track and know that the longer you abstain from alcohol, the more money you could potentially raise for your favorite cause.
+Launch a crowdfunding page to help keep you on track, and know that the longer you abstain from alcohol, the more money you could potentially raise for your favourite cause.
 Communicate key milestones with your supporters and keep encouraging them to share your fundraiser.
 After one week, two weeks, three weeks, and the home straight.
 Keeping your network updated on the challenges you face along the way will help encourage donations.
+Your GoFundMe ensures every dollar donated goes directly to the cause you want to support.

 There’s no time like the present.
-Choose which charity you would like to support, and sign up to start your own fundraiser, then prepare your non-alcoholic alternatives and get ready to start your Sober October challenge today.
+Choose which charity or good cause you would like to support, and sign up to start your own fundraiser, then prepare your non-alcoholic alternatives and get ready to start your Sober October challenge today.

 Related reading: